Theorem of Pythagoras

 Euclid's Elements: Proposition 47

-Notice that we have two kinds of motion: rotating and skewing.
-Clearly the area of the rotating triangle isn't changing so let's turn our attention to the skewing process: Refresh the page and observe the motion of the green triangle starting from side a, its tip tracing along side b.
-Now consider the fact that:
+Notice that we have two kinds of motion: skewing and rotation.
+Clearly the area of the rotating triangle isn't changing so let's examine the skewing part.
+Refresh the page and observe the motion of the green triangle with its tip starting from the top of side a and tracing along side b.
+Now remember that:

 QED baby